willserna/Reto-Tecnico/README.md

 # Reto Tecnico
 ## Story/Assignment
 In this challenge a project applying key concepts of object oriented programming was developed.
 Regarding an article, It is asked to:

--- Discover the types of spacecraft and their characteristics -- Have a method which allows the creation and classification of the spacecrafts and a mechanism to make simple and advanced queries.
+- Discover the types of spacecraft and their characteristics
+- Have a method which allows the creation and classification of the spacecrafts and a mechanism to make simple and advanced queries.

 The following is the article that should be read for the challenge https://moaramore.com/2016/05/14/clasificacion-de-las-naves-espaciales

 ## Analysis
-### Summary document
+### Summary

-Physical characteristics
+#### Physical characteristics

 - Speed reached by the ship
 - Thrust systems

 Clasification
 1. Launch Ships: Self propelled ship, useful when launching different types of load to space
 Characteristics:

--- Fuel Type
+- Fuel Type
--- Power
+- Power
--- Capacity
+- Capacity
--- Weight
+- Weight

 2. Unmanned Ships
 Characteristics:

--- Fuel type
+- Fuel type
--- Speed
+- Speed
--- Thrust
+- Thrust
--- Weight
+- Weight
--- Destination
+- Destination

 3. Manned Ships
 Characteristics:

--- Fuel Type
+- Fuel Type
--- Weight
+- Weight
--- Person amount
+- Person amount
--- Use
+- Use

-### Generic attributes
+#### Generic attributes:

---Name
+-Name
---Spaceship description
+-Spaceship description
---Fuel Type
+-Fuel Type

-### Specialized attributes
+#### Specialized attributes:

-#### Launch Ship:
+1. Launch Ship:

---Capacity
---Power
+-Capacity
+-Power

-#### Unmanned Ship
+2. Unmanned Ship

---Speed
---Thrust
---Destination
+-Speed
+-Thrust
+-Destination

-#### Manned Ship
+3. Manned Ship

---Person amount
+-Person amount
---Use
+-Use

 ## Architectural decisions
 ### microservices architecture
-Why
+Why:

 - Modularity.
 - Easy to change.
 - Easy to support.